-"If you can’t get the tension under control, find ways to distance yourself from your adversary," Slater said.
-"Explore your options — from switching desks to switching companies — and remember that living, and working, well is the best revenge.”
+Slater said employees who are stuck in a hostile atmosphere should make proactive changes.
+“If you can’t get the tension under control, find ways to distance yourself from your adversary,” Slayter advised.
+“Explore your options — from switching desks to switching companies — and remember that living, and working, well is the best revenge.”

 Motivated employees are a crucial asset to any business owner.
 Enjoyable challenges spur motivation and can be an excellent way to inspire and engage employees.